 The Canon Vixia comes in a wide range, from this cheap option perfect for beginners or the high-end HF G60.
 The lightweight, portable HF R800 is a great intro doc camera for middle to high school-aged kids to learn on.
 A bright 3-inch touch panel LCD screen is clearly visible, even outdoors in the sun, with rich, natural color reproduction.
 A 57x advanced zoom combined with the SuperRange optical image stabilizer helps correct camera shake quickly, and a high-res HD CMOS image sensor provides full HD video, and it can turn into a high-quality webcam using HDMI output.
 Other beginner-friendly features include backlight correction, slow and fast recording options, and removable SD cards with quick sharing.

-Amazon user David L writes, “Its setup and user options interface is basically a simplified version of the G30 I already have, it records in the SAME 1080/60p format (and has most of the same video quality-level options).
-It uses the CMO sensor (or a version of it), so low-light quality was fairly crisp…except with dreaded red/pink lighting, then the fuzziness starts to come through…but again, we are talking very dark bars/stages here.
+Amazon user David L. writes, “Its setup and user options interface is basically a simplified version of the G30 I already have…it uses the CMO sensor (or a version of it), so low-light quality was fairly crisp…except with dreaded red/pink lighting, then the fuzziness starts to come through…but again, we are talking very dark bars/stages here.
 Autofocus works well too, it doesn’t spend a lot of time wandering around trying to focus.
 And damn, the sound quality was also extremely good, comparable to the G30 I have, but requiring a lot less work to get it setup for this kind of audio recording.
 For this gig, it was a static tripod camera, and it work exactly how I needed it to.
-It’s so light and affordable, I might just buy another one, rather than get a GoPro for almost $100-$200 more.”
+It’s so light and affordable, I might just buy another one.”

 Key features on this affordable update to the DSLR include a 32.5 megapixel APS-C CMOS sensor, DIGIC 8 image processor, UHD 4K 30p and full HD 120p video recording, and 3″ 1.04m-dot vari-angle touchscreen LCD for sharp, stunning results.
 Two multi-controller buttons on the back of the camera make it easy to control customizable camera functions while looking through the optical viewfinder.
 It also comes with built-in wifi and Bluetooth, enabling fast and easy file transfer to compatible smart devices using the Camera Connect app, direct sharing to various web services, remote shooting options and more.

-This particular package, which is $100 more than the list price for the body alone, also comes with a variety of extra accessories, so in addition to the Canon EOS 90D DSLR camera body you’ll get a 64 GB SanDisk memory card and high-speed memory card reader, backpack camera case, TTL flash with zoom function, red eye reduction, wireless shutter release remote, hand grip strap, professional 50″ tripod, camera monopod, and AC/DC travel charger.
-There’s also a replacement battery grip to offer extended battery (it accepts two batteries, doubling battery life) and a more comfortable grip when shooting in the vertical orientation, plus the original LP-E6 battery pack, Canon original LC-E6 charger, and replacement spare generic LP-E6 battery.
-The caveat: DSLRs are all about the lenses, and that’s where this can get expensive.
+This particular package also comes with a variety of extra accessories, so in addition to the Canon EOS 90D DSLR camera body you’ll get a 64 GB SanDisk memory card and high-speed memory card reader, backpack camera case, TTL flash with zoom function, red eye reduction, wireless shutter release remote, hand grip strap, professional 50″ tripod, camera monopod, and AC/DC travel charger, and more.

-One Amazon customer writes in a review, “I wanted upgrade to my older Canon camcorder.
-This is just what I wanted the 5 axis stabilization works wonderfully.
+One user writes, “I wanted upgrade to my older Canon camcorder.
+This is just what I wanted the 5-axis stabilization works wonderfully.
 The ease of the Dual card really makes getting into my editing program much better.”
-Writes x8xid82, “Hands down has changed everything about how I film.
-Able to get a great cinematic look.”

 User Nuri Yigit writes, “I like the whole package.
 I am a professional videographer and photographer.
 I used to use Canon Mark III but since last year I sold all my Canon equipments and start using Sony a7 III because it has a better video quality and it is really compact and affordable so I recommend everyone who is professional or amateur photographer and videographers.
 The best think about this camera that has slog and when you shoot videos on this camera you could do the color grading and make your videos really dreamy.
 Also this camera handles up to 10000 iso without any grain.
 So I give this camera five star[s] always.”

 User RayRay writes, “The Hero 8 is a great camera (upgraded from a Hero 2, so go figure), and has a lot of built in features that work very well.
 GoPro app has been working just fine for myself so no complaints there.
 This bundle is a steal if you are in the market.
-Batteries are close to $40/pair, the SD card is $15 and the included card reader didn’t change my life but works very well and replaced the other I used to carry.
-Everything was as advertised, including GoPro brand batteries.
-Little homework will find you aftermarket batteries cheaper, but the Hero 8 currently requires brand name battery packs, as the aftermarket has a slow discharge rate and will not work with HyperSmooth setting.
-HyperSmooth 2.0 does work great and worth the jump from the 7 to a 8 model IMO.
-Battery life is decent and will last over an hour if everything isn’t set to highest specs, but with this bundle including a total of (3) batteries you will be hard pressed to run them all dead unless maybe taking 3-4 hours worth of video.
-The 64GB card works fast, and using 2.7K resolution/60fps allows over an hour of video.
-Also recommend looking on amazon for GoPro compatible mounts & bases.
-Bought a big bag full of misc pieces for $8 on a lightning deal and now have about anything you would need (head mount, chest mount, rollbar clamps, etc…).
-Definitely recommend this setup”
+Batteries are close to $40/pair, the SD card is $15 and the included card reader didn’t change my life but works very well and replaced the other I used to carry. “

 This mirrorless camera is perfect for content creators of all skill levels, from beginners to advanced amateurs to professionals.
-Using the 26.1MP APS-C X-Trans CMOS 4 sensor and X-Processor 4 Quad-Core CPU for advanced face detection and auto-focus tracking, you can record 10-bit, 4:2:2 DCI 4K video at 30 frames per second (or 120 frames per second at 1080p) through the camera’s HDMI port.
-You’ll also get a 3-inch touch LCD with two-way tilting, SR auto mode with 58 presets, and built-in wifi and Bluetooth that make it easy to use the FUJIFILM Camera Remote app for wirelessly controlling the camera or sharing images to smart devices.
+Using the 26.1MP APS-C X-Trans CMOS 4 sensor and X-Processor 4 Quad-Core CPU for advanced face detection and auto-focus tracking, you can record 10-bit, 4:2:2 DCI 4K video at 30 fps (or 120 fps at 1080p) through the camera’s HDMI port.
+You’ll also get a 3″ touch LCD with two-way tilting, SR auto mode with 58 presets, and built-in Wi-Fi and Bluetooth that make it easy to use the FUJIFILM Camera Remote app for wirelessly controlling the camera or sharing images to smart devices.

 Amazon user Steve M writes, “The X-T30 is, in my opinion, the best all-purpose camera under $1,000 right now.
 The X-T30’s still image quality, video quality, ease of use, and good portability all add up to a winning combination.
 The only major negative about this camera is the lack of in-body image stabilization (IBIS), which is a sacrifice needed for both cost and weight savings.
-Arguably the Sony A6400, which is the closest direct competitor, has slightly better autofocus and a more versatile front-facing flip screen, but if you like some of the Fuji-distinctive professional features like manual control dials, film simulation modes, and clean output of 10-bit 4:2:2 over HDMI, you can stop looking right now and just buy the X-T30.
-Is the X-T30 good enough to tempt you from your current system of lenses to the Fuji ecosystem?
-I made this exact decision almost two years ago.
-Getting the X-T20 in late 2017 and using it for a few months led me to sell my 2 Canon bodies, 2 flashes, and 6 lenses because I realized Canon would never give me un-cropped 4K video at a great price.
-Now, the X-T30 is a vastly superior camera to my beloved X-T20, so you might be next into the Fuji fold!”
+Arguably the Sony A6400, which is the closest direct competitor, has slightly better autofocus and a more versatile front-facing flip screen, but if you like some of the Fuji-distinctive professional features like manual control dials, film simulation modes, and clean output of 10-bit 4:2:2 over HDMI, you can stop looking right now and just buy the X-T30.”

 Last but not least, you might already own a device that can give you professional-level video: The video quality of an iPhone is unmatched, allowing video recording in high-quality formats from 720p HD at 30 fps up to 4K at 60 fps, depending on the model of your device.
 The newly released iPhone 13 has a maximum of 5X zoom, but the iPhone 13 Pro is equipped with a 3x tele lens and 15x digital zoom.
 Just because a new model just dropped, doesn’t mean the older versions aren’t any good so be sure to check out the iPhone 12 or iPhone 11.